amaliak/mexBBFMM3D_easy/README.md

 ###2.
 DIRECTORIES AND FILES

-	./example1.m		:	Example of how to use mexBBFMM3D for isotropic, regular grid ./example2.m		:	Example of how to use mexBBFMM3D for anisotropic, irregular grid ./make.m		:	Makefile
+	./example1.m		:	Example of how to use mexBBFMM3D for isotropic, regular grid
+	./example2.m		:	Example of how to use mexBBFMM3D for anisotropic, irregular grid
+	./make.m		    :	Makefile
 	./include/	    	:	Relevant header files
 	./mexFMM3D.cpp	    :	mex function
 	./eigen/	    	:	Eigen Library
 	./BBFMM3D/   		: 	BBFMM3D library
 	./README.md	    	:	This file
-	./Troubleshooting.md    :       Instructions for troubleshooting compilation problems ./RandSVDBBF3D.m        :       Function for performing randSVD for large covariance matrices using BBFMM ./RandSVD.m             :       Function for performing randSVD for small covariance matrices ./cov_reg.m             : Function for creating a covariance matrix on a regular grid ./cov_irg.m             : Function for creating a covariance matrix on an irregular grid
+	./Troubleshooting.md:   Instructions for troubleshooting compilation problems
+	./RandSVDBBF3D.m    :   Function for performing randSVD for large covariance matrices using BBFMM
+	./RandSVD.m         :   Function for performing randSVD for small covariance matrices
+	./cov_reg.m         :   Function to create covariance matrix on a regular grid ./cov_irg.m         :   Function to create covariance matrix for irregular grid ./plotU.m			:   Function to plot U columns obtained from SVD in 3D

 ## BBFMM3D